 Planning for an information literacy program:

-- Articulates and develops mechanisms to implement and/or adapt components of the best practices listed in this document (as needed):
+- Articulates and develops mechanisms to implement and/or adapt components of this document.

-- Is tied to library, institutional, and information technology planning and budgeting cycles.
+- Ties plans to library, institutional, and information technology planning and budgeting cycles.

 - Incorporates findings from environmental scans.